kose-y/dist_stat/README.md

 ## Deployment on the AWS
 How to deploy the virtual cluster on the AWS using [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/) is discussed in Appendix C of our paper below.
 We used up to 20 `c5.18xlarge` instances on AWS EC2.
 The job scripts to submit the jobs to the Sun Grid Engine are given in [Jobs](./jobs).

+## Acknowledgement
+This work was supported by Amazon Web Services Credits for Research.

 ## Citation
 ```
 Ko S, Zhou H, Zhou J, and Won J-H (2019+).
 High-Performance Statistical Computing in the Computing Environment of the 2020s. []